signify-nz/silverstripe-factory-elemental-tables/README.md

 **Zebra rows**

-Toggle a class to allow for an alternate theme on every second row in the table (aften used for background shading, but may include other attributes as determined by the theme css).
+Toggle a class to allow for an alternate theme on every second row in the table (often used for background shading, but may include other attributes as determined by the theme css).

 **Cell Vertical Alignment**

-Set the vertical alignment of the table <td> cell content.
+Set the vertical alignment of the table \<td\> cell content.

 **Cell Horizontal Alignment**

-Set the horizontal alignment of the table <td> cell content.
+Set the horizontal alignment of the table \<td\> cell content.

 **Proportion allocated to Column**